Salzgitter

-History of the name
+Name

 Until 31 March 1942, "Salzgitter" was the name of a town where the borough Salzgitter-Bad now is.
 From then until 1951, "Salzgitter" was the name of a borough of the city Watenstedt-Salzgitter that existed at the time.
 In 1951, the borough Salzgitter was renamed Salzgitter-Bad; the name Salzgitter, having thus been freed up, became the new and more succinct name of the city that had been called "Watenstedt-Salzgitter" until then.
 (Nowadays, "Salzgitter-Watenstedt" is the name of a small borough with a few hundred inhabitants.)

 Geography

 Salzgitter is located in a wide dell coated with loess, between the Oderwald Forest and the Salzgitter-Höhenzug ("Salzgitter Hills").
 The city stretches up to 24 km from north to south and up to 19 km from east to west.
 The highest point is the hill Hamberg (275 m), located northwest of Salzgitter-Bad.

 Neighbouring municipalities

 The following cities, towns and municipalities, listed clockwise beginning in the northeast, border on the city of Salzgitter.
 (As Salzgitter was founded on the area of the district of Wolfenbüttel, that district borders on Salzgitter in the west and in the east and is therefore listed twice.)